Weather system producing rain, snowfall starts weakening: PMD

-“There will be no significant rain and snowfall during the next few days and the weather will be cold and dry,” spokesman for Pakistan Meteorological Department (PMD), Dr. Zaheer Ahmed Babar said here on Saturday.
+“There will be no significant rain and snowfall during the next few days and the weather will be cold and dry,” spokesman for Pakistan Meteorological Department (PMD), Dr. Zaheer Ahmed Babar told this agency here on Saturday.

 The country has witnessed back to back two weather events during which intermittent rain and snowfall continued for many days.